bangChiem/HangoutPlanner-Deploy/README.md

 If you want to see the development process of the app please find my other repository HangoutPlanner-dev

-I user React + Vite for setup
+I used React + Vite for setup